 - The information system shall offer a wide range of reliable data, information and data sources on raw material production, trade and related socio-economic and environmental issues.
-This should also encompass topics and data around development perspectives from mining, as well as existing initiatives aiming for environmentally and socially responsible development of the minerals sector. - The knowledge system shall provide these data structured and easily accessible and provide raw material-specific data as well as country-specific data and information. - The joint data provision of economic data and environmental and social data shall support the awareness of environmental and social impacts of raw material production within and outside Europe.
+This should also encompass topics and data around development perspectives from mining, as well as existing initiatives aiming for environmentally and socially responsible development of the minerals sector. - The knowledge system shall provide these data structured and easily accessible and provide raw material-specific data as well as country-specific data and information for policy-makers, analysts and decision-makers from industry (upstream and downstream), civil society organizations and academia. - The joint data provision of economic data and environmental and social data shall support the awareness of environmental and social impacts of raw material production within and outside Europe.
 A long-term sustainable raw material supply requires a holistic thinking from all involved stakeholders.